Azariagmt/azariagmt/README.md

 ## Hello!

-I’m Azaria – A Software Engineer located in Maryland, United States.
-Interested in all things tech with a current focus on building towards web3.
+I'm a tech omnivore with a background in software and data engineering.
+I specialize in building scalable data-driven infrastructures and helping companies make data-driven decisions for business growth.

 Apart from coding, I maintain a blog - you can find my articles [here](https://bit.ly/azariagebremichael)(poorly maintained).
 I also try to pay my dues as a citizen on [Stackoverflow](https://stackoverflow.com/users/13011799/azaria-gebremichael).